jasonumiker/kubernetes-training/README.md

 ## Prerequisites
 1. Download and Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 1. Open Settings (the gear icon in the upper right) and then enable Kubernetes ![](images/enable_kubernetes.png)
   1. Note that if you ever 'mess up' this cluster you can just click that red Reset Kubernetes Cluster and it'll quickly go back to default settings - it's your 'get out of jail free card'!
 1. Install Helm
   1. On Mac you can do this via Homebrew with a `brew install helm`
+1. Install Kustomize
+  1. On Mac you can do this via Homebrew with a `brew install kustomize`
 1. Install [k9s](https://k9scli.io/)
   1. On Mac you can do this via Homebrew with a `brew install derailed/k9s/k9s`
 1. Install git (if it's not already)
   1. On Mac it should already be there if you have installed XCode and/or its Command Line Tools (which are a prerequisite for Homebrew)
 1. Run `git clone https://github.com/jasonumiker/kubernetes-training.git`
 1. Make sure your kubeconfig is pointed at docker-desktop:
   1. Run `echo $KUBECONFIG` - you should see `~/.kube/config`
     1. If you don't then run `export KUBECONFIG=~/.kube/config` which will point you there for the remainder of this Terminal session
   1. Then run `kubectl config get-contexts` and you should see
     ```
     CURRENT   NAME             CLUSTER          AUTHINFO         NAMESPACE
     *         docker-desktop   docker-desktop   docker-desktop

     ```
   1. And/or run `kubectl get nodes` and you should see
     ```
     NAME             STATUS   ROLES           AGE   VERSION
     docker-desktop   Ready    control-plane   10s   v1.30.2
     ```
   1. If you don't see this then I'd suggest these troubleshooting steps:
     1. Doing a `mv ~/.kube/config ~/.kube/config.old` and then restarting Docker Desktop (for it to create your KUBECONFIG from fresh)
     1. Go to Troubleshooting in Docker Desktop and click the `Clean/Purge Data` button (to fully restore the whole Linux VM to fresh)
     1. Double-check your KUBECONFIG is set to the right/default path by running `echo $KUBECONFIG`

 TODO: Add Windows instructions